bhomsinghiiti/chatfusion/README.md

    Replace `your-mongodb-uri` with your MongoDB URI and `your-secret-key` with a secret key for JWT.

-6. Run the server:
+6. Start the server:

    ```bash
    npm run server
    ```

-7. In a separate terminal, navigate to the `client` directory and start the client:
+7. In another terminal, navigate to the `client` directory and launch the client:

    ```bash
    cd client